Cell-Free XL-MIMO Meets Multi-Agent Reinforcement Learning: Architectures, Challenges, and Future Directions: System Architecture of Multi-agent Cell-Free XL-MIMO

-\textbf{\emph{ER-based}} algorithms typically use experience replay caches to store past experiences and randomly sample them for training.
+Experience replay (ER) based algorithms typically use experience replay caches to store past experiences and randomly sample them for training.
 This approach speeds up training by making more efficient use of data, and is usually applied experiential playback to single-agent algorithms, i.e., \emph{Deep Policy Inference Q-Network}.
 However, in multi-agent scenarios, the implementation of experience reply is more complicated, and the interaction between the multi-agent needs to be considered.

 As shown in Fig. 2, these three categories have been widely used in communication scenarios for resource allocation.
 While the centralized learning method is advantageous for global assessment with unified decision-making, distributed learning using the MARL methods is more feasible for local processing, which is beneficial for real-time processing.